hcl-alok/ng-pro-context-menu/README.md

 # ContextMenu

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This is a simple and easy to use, angular based `Context Menu`.
+It can be implemented in any angular based application in few steps.

 ## How to use `ng-pro-context-menu`

-Run `npm i ng-pro-context-menu`
+  1. Run `npm i ng-pro-context-menu`

-Import `ContextMenuModule` from `ng-pro-context-menu` and include in your maine module inside imports.
+  2. Import `ContextMenuModule` from `ng-pro-context-menu` and include in your maine module inside imports.

-Add placeholder tag `<context-menu></context-menu>` for context menu in the bottom of parent most component, which is in default `app.component.html`
+  3. Add placeholder tag `<context-menu></context-menu>` for context menu in the bottom of parent most component, which is in default `app.component.html`

-Now just add `[rightClickMenu]` and pass menu titles and `(onMenuClicked)` event handler for menu clicked.
+  4. Now just add `[rightClickMenu]` and pass menu titles and `(onMenuClicked)` event handler for menu clicked.

 E.g. `<span [rightClickMenu]="['Menu 1', 'Menu 2', 'Menu 3']" (onMenuClicked)="contextMenuClickedHandler($event)">Right Click on me!!!</span>`